JochenFM/MS3_VideoLibrary/README.md

 - (US023) create new video categories and edit or delete existing ones.

-**4. Feedback Mechanisms with User**
+**6. Feedback Mechanisms with User**

-(US015 & 021) When the user or admin clicks to delete a video or category, a modal pops up to confirm they wish to do so to prevent accidental deletion.
+(US015 & 021) When the user or admin clicks to delete a video, profile, or category, a modal pops up to confirm they wish to do so to prevent accidental deletion.
 The site provides a number of other feeback mechanisms:
 Forms indicate required fields with warning messages on submit.
 Forms provide validation warnings through colour cues and messages on the form field.